 The Governing Body and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.

-The Governing Body have read and follow KCSIE 2021 guidance and ensure that our policies, procedures and training are effective and complies with the law at all times.
-Further information regarding the key strategic responsibilities of the Governing Body and Headteacher are identified in Appendix 1.
+The Governing Body have read and follow KCSIE 2022 guidance and ensure that our policies, procedures and training are effective and complies with the law at all times.